Connect with others who understand.

 Your dermatologist might prescribe treatments like biologic or corticosteroid drugs to help ease your symptoms and reduce inflammation.
 Or, they may recommend certain active ingredients in over-the-counter products like topical creams or oral supplements.

-When it comes to products to exfoliate your skin, there are a variety of options that could work for you, but before you use them, it’s important to know the risks and benefits.
+When it comes to products to exfoliate your skin, a variety of options could work for you.
+Before you try them, it’s important to know the risks and benefits.

 Why MyPsoriasisTeam Members Exfoliate